michaelj-github/art_explorer/README.md

 ### Objectives

 - Build a database-driven website
-- Utilize a publically available API
+- Utilize a publicly available API
 - Incorporate front-end and back-end technologies to demonstrate the skills learned in the program to-date
 - Create something cool!